grutt/udacity-c2-image-filter/README.md

 Use our basic server as an example to set up this file.
 For this project it's ok to keep all of your business logic in the one server.ts file, but you can try to use feature directories and app.use routing if you're up for it.

 ### Add an endpoint to handle POST imagetoprocess requests
-It should accept two POST paramaters:
+It should accept two POST parameter:
 >    image_url: string - a public url of a valid image file

 >    upload_image_signedUrl: string (OPTIONAL) - a url which will allow a PUT request with the processed image

-It should respond with 422 unprocessable if either POST paramaters are invalid.
+It should respond with 422 unprocessable if either POST parameter are invalid.

 It should require a token in the Auth Header or respond with 401 unauthorized.